Breast form basics

-First select the cup fullness you need.
+First select the cup fullness you require.
 Is your remaining breast (1) shallow, (2) average or (3) full?

 Step 2: Shape

-Then select the shape (S) symmetrical, (A) asymmetrical or (E) extra.
-Generally a symmetrical shape is best after a standard mastectomy and an asymmetrical breast form is best if you have had lymph nodes or tissue removed from under your arm.
+Then select the shape (s) symmetrical, (a) asymmetrical or (e) extra.
+Generally a symmetrical shape is best following a standard mastectomy and an asymmetrical breast form is best if you have had lymph nodes or tissue removed from under your arm.

 Step 3: Size

-All Amoena breast forms are available in a wide size range from minimum 11 up to 17 different sizes.
+All Amoena breastforms are available in a high size range from minimum 11 up to 17 different sizes.